OHDSI/StudyProtocolSandbox/OHDSITrends/README.md

 At OMOP site, getting vocabulary data is easy.

 Method 1: From your OMOP Database.
-If you have the concept file on your database, then run these lines:
+If you have the concept file on your database, then run these lines: (then skip to the next code chunk)
  ```r
  conn <-  conn<-DatabaseConnector::connect(myConnDetails, schema = ConceptSchema)
  concept <- DatabaseConnector::querySql(conn,